classgraph/classgraph/Zero-Bugs-Commitment.md

 ## 1. We will prioritize fixing bugs over implementing new features.

-> It is human nature to be much more interested in building new things than doing the hard work to fix old, broken things.
+(Background: It is human nature to be much more interested in building new things than doing the hard work to fix old, broken things.)

 💡 *We pledge, wherever reasonable, to prioritize fixing known bugs above implementing new features, with the goal of **keeping the count of known or